misterwalter/Diplomatic-Immunity/3_Steps.md

 As most of us bedded down for the night, Master Novum Cain set to work on a new invention, and Folium ventured out into the facility for a little investigation of her own.

+First, she set up panic buttons in each of our rooms, so that we could immediately sound an alarm if anything happened.

-First, she set to work interrogating the various decorative potted plants of the facility.
+Second, she got to work interrogating the various decorative potted plants of the facility.
 She mostly just heard a lot of disappointment over the lack of current lighting.
 There are very few plants that are comfortable underground, and she wasn't speaking to any of them.
 Beyond that though, she got a consistent vibe of stress and suspicion from the people there now, when things didn't used to be that way.
 Everything was toxic now, and nice people weren't so nice anymore.

 With that, she returned to the outer ring of generators, and did one more inspection pass.
 Looking at the insides, she was able to piece together that the generators seemed to work by generating long sheets of runes constantly, combining those runes in different ways by laying them on top of eachother, and burning the paper with the runes once it had reached the edge of the roll.
 It was definitely pretty advanced.